 You are not unique.
 But, ironically, all of us think we are!

-Both are repeated often, and we address them in the post referenced above.
-It is important to educate people about the truth, otherwise they end up using the misconceptions as excuses to not meditate.
+Both are widely propagated, and we address them in the post referenced above.
+It is critical to correct these misconceptions - otherwise, people get frustrated and give up quickly.

-In recent weeks, we are seeing another excuse more and more: my mind is too busy to meditate!
+In recent weeks, we are seeing another misconception (or excuse) more and more: my mind is too busy to meditate!

 Every day we get messages or talk to people who think they are the only one who has a mind that is always going.
 They like to talk about the chatter in their head, and how it is non-stop.
 And how their thoughts just keep coming!
 They think their mind is busier than everyone else's, and don't entertain the possibility that we all suffer from the same affliction.